Event Information

 Arrival Information

 Arrival at the site may begin at 3:00 pm on Friday.
-Check-in will be at the Muckelroy house within the site.
 Pre-registration is required, no walk-ons will be admitted.
-Parking is available outside the boundaries of the site.

 As the event begins at 7:00 a.m. on Saturday, it is highly encouraged that participants arrive before then.
 If you must arrive after 7:00 a.m. be aware that no modern vehicles will be allowed within the site boundaries.
 Modern items that you require during the event may be brought in ONLY if they can be hidden from view even as you bring them on site.
 You must also be in period clothes within the boundaries of the site after 7:00 a.m. on Saturday.